MongoExpUser/Debian-Based-NAPI-Rust-Addons-Wasm/README.md

 </strong>
 <br><br>

-NAPI-Rust is similar but different from  C/C++ Node-NAPI (https://nodejs.org/api/n-api.html)
+NAPI-Rust is similar but different from  NAPI C/C++ (https://nodejs.org/api/n-api.html)

 NAPI-Rust is based on Rust toolchain and does not use node-gyp.